Sheikh Mujibur Rahman: Language Movement

 The Awami League strongly backed the Bengali Language Movement.
 Bengalis argued that the Bengali language deserved to be a federal language on par with Urdu because Bengalis formed the largest ethnic group in Pakistan.
 The movement appealed to the Constituent Assembly of Pakistan to declare both Urdu and Bengali as national languages, in addition to English.
 During a conference in Fazlul Huq Muslim Hall, Sheikh Mujib was instrumental in establishing the All-Party State Language Action Committee.
 He was repeatedly arrested during the movement.
 When he was released from jail in 1948, he was greeted by a rally of the State Language Struggle Committee.
 Mujib announced a nationwide student strike on 17 March 1948.

 In early January 1950, the Awami League held an anti-famine rally in Dhaka during the visit of Prime Minister Liaquat Ali Khan.
 Mujib was arrested for instigating the protests.
-On 26 January 1952, Pakistan's then Prime Minister Khwaja Nazimuddin reiterated that Urdu will be the only state language.
+On 26 January 1952, Pakistan's then Bengali Prime Minister Khawaja Nazimuddin reiterated that Urdu will be the only state language.
 Despite his imprisonment, Mujib played a key role in organising protests by issuing instructions from jail to students and protestors.
 He played a key role in declaring 21 February 1952 as a strike day.
 Mujib went on hunger strike from 14 February 1952 in the prelude to the strike day.
 His own hunger strike lasted 13 days.
 On 26 February, he was released from jail amid the public outrage over police killings of protestors on 21 February, including Salam, Rafiq, Barkat, and Jabbar.